jakeo-dev/plannter/README.md

 # Plannter
-## Manage all the courses, achievements, and tests you've completed during high school
+## Keep track of all your high school courses, activities, and tests

-### Calculate grade point average and grade level difficulty for each year
+### Calculate grade point average and grade level difficulty for each year and cumulatively

 ![image](https://www.jakeo.dev/images/plannter-ss.png)